-From Michelin-starred restaurants with rooms and restored country piles to family-run boat houses and new names bringing fresh energy to the Lake District, there’s no shortage of places to rest your trail-wearied self after a day exploring the National Park.
-Take, for example, The Swan at Newby Bridge which will reopen this summer having taken advantage of lockdown’s travel restrictions to undergo a £7 million renovation that includes 30 new bedrooms and a new spa.
-The Lakes’ hospitality scene will also breathe a sigh of relief as restrictions begin to ease: the destination ranks as one of Brits’ most popular UK staycation spots.
-If you’re among the fans of rolling hills and open skies, we’ve rounded up the best luxury hotels in the Lake District for the smartest of stays.
+rom Michelin-starred restaurants with rooms and restored country piles to family-run boat houses and new names bringing fresh energy to the Lake District, there’s no shortage of places to rest your trail-wearied self after a day exploring the National Park.
+If you’re among the fans of rolling hills and open skies – the destination ranks as one of Brits’ most popular UK staycation spots – we’ve rounded up the best luxury hotels in the Lake District for the smartest of stays.

 The Black Bull, Sedburgh